-Our primary sources of liquidity are cash generated from operations and availability under our credit facility with Bank of America, N.A., ("Credit Facility"), which was most recently amended in May 2018 ("Credit Facility").
+Our primary sources of liquidity are cash generated from operations and availability under our credit facility with Bank of America, N.A., ("Credit Facility"), which was most recently amended in May 2019 ("Credit Facility").
 Our current cash needs are primarily for working capital (essentially inventory requirements), capital expenditures and growth initiatives.
 We plan to manage our working capital and it is expected that excess cash from operations will be directed toward our growth initiatives and debt reductions.
 We currently believe that our existing cash generated by operations together with our Credit Facility will be sufficient within current forecasts for us to meet our foreseeable liquidity requirements.

-For the first quarter of fiscal 2019, cash flow from operations decreased by approximately \$10.7 million to \$(16.5) million as compared to \$(5.8) million for the first quarter of fiscal 2018.
-Free cash flow, a non-GAAP measure, decreased by \$11.1 million to \$(20.2) million for the first quarter of fiscal 2019 as compared to \$(9.1) million for the first quarter of fiscal 2018.
-The primary reason for this decrease of \$11.1 million in free cash flow was due to the timing of working capital.
-Accounts payable and accrued expenses at May 4, 2019 were significantly lower than the prior year due to the acceleration and payment of certain inventory receipts and other accruals.
-In addition, an increase of \$3.0 million in incentive payments also contributed to the decrease in free cash flow.
-Capital expenditures for the first quarter of fiscal 2019 increased slightly to \$3.7 million as compared to \$3.3 million for the first quarter of fiscal 2018.
+For the first six months of fiscal 2019, cash flow from operations decreased by approximately \$5.9 million to \$0.9 million as compared to \$6.8 million for the first six months of fiscal 2018.
+Free cash flow, a non-GAAP measure, decreased by \$6.1 million to \$(6.7) million for the first six months of fiscal 2019 as compared to \$(0.6) million for the first six months of fiscal 2018.
+The primary reason for this decrease of \$6.1 million in free cash flow was due to a decrease in Adjusted EBITDA and the timing of working capital.
+At August 3, 2019, accrued expenses were substantially lower than the prior year due to certain rent and lease related liabilities that were eliminated upon adoption of ASC 842.
+In addition, an increase of \$3.0 million in incentive payments related to fiscal 2018 also contributed to the decrease in free cash flow.
+As mentioned above, our inventory levels increased as compared to prior year levels as a result of increasing in-store style presentation for certain brands in our better and best collections, as well as accelerated receipts due to impending tariffs and wholesale inventory to be delivered in the third quarter.
+Capital expenditures for the first six months of fiscal 2019.

-This decrease in free cash flow, as a result of the timing in working capital, resulted in an increase of \$8.7 million in total debt outstanding at May 4, 2019 as compared to May 5, 2018.
-The following is a summary of our total debt outstanding at May 4, 2019 with the associated unamortized debt issuance costs:
+This decrease in free cash flow, as a result of the timing in working capital, resulted in an increase of \$3.1 million in total debt outstanding at August 3, 2019 as compared to August 4, 2018.
+The following is a summary of our total debt outstanding at August 3, 2019 with the associated unamortized debt issuance costs: